MARIC: Multi-Agent Reasoning for Image Classification: Experiments

 \subsubsection{Models Used}

-To evaluate the effectiveness of \textbf{MARIC}, we adopt $2$ representative Vision–Language Models (VLMs), including: (1) llava-1.5-7b-hf model, and (2) llava-1.5-13b-hf~\cite{liu2024improved}.
+To evaluate the effectiveness of \textbf{MARIC}, we adopt $2$ representative Vision-Language Models (VLMs), including: (1) llava-1.5-7b-hf model, and (2) llava-1.5-13b-hf~\cite{liu2024improved}.
 These models were selected to represent a spectrum of parameter scales and architectural designs, and configured with a temperature of $0$ to ensure precise and focused outputs.